Andreichenko/test_terraform_ansible_project/README.md

 # Jenkins master and worker solution unsing terraform and ansible

+This automation is for installing and deploying Jenkins CI with a specific configuration that can be changed.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install boto3